How to visit Wolf's Lair from Warsaw

 Each one of the trails is marked with a different color and you need approximately one hour to walk across.
 You can find information boards along the way.

-Booking a tour from the place is possible as well.
+Booking a tour of the place is possible as well.
 It will cost between 80-120 PLN (around €25) and for Polish 50 PLN.
 Tour prices might vary depending on the season, language and group size.

 You can find a big map at the entrance where you can get your bearings.
-Also you can find a "GUIDEBOOK to Wolf's Lair - Wolfschanze".
+Also, you can find a "GUIDEBOOK to Wolf's Lair - Wolfschanze".

 You can buy those books from 6 PLN at the souvenir shop.
 The souvenir shop is located at the small entrance.